About Us

 Jennifer Sorg, PMHNP-BC

-Board-Certified Psychiatric Mental Health Nurse Practitioner | Veteran | Trauma-Informed Mental Health Care
+Board-Certified Pediatric and Adult Psychiatric Mental Health Nurse Practitioner | Veteran | Trauma-Informed Mental Health Care|

 Jennifer is a board-certified psychiatric mental health nurse practitioner (PMHNP-BC) with over 20 years of experience in clinical practice.